 Lil Ugly Mane, the project of Virginia-based Travis Miller,

-released several mixtapes and the
+debuted with several mixtapes and the

 EPs Turns Into (2012) and Uneven Compromise (2012).

 was largerly a tribute to early 1990s hip-hop music that frequently outperformed the original.

 After the electronic collage of Mista Thug Isolation,

 piano jazz and a minimalist trumpet prop up the many-voice chatter of Serious Shit,

 a contrast of voices (human vs chipmunk vs alien) engage with the syncopated chaos of Wishmaster,